Chinese Chicken Salad – A Vintage Recipe

 How To Make Chinese Chicken Salad

-2. Place all salad ingredients except for the wonton strips and optional garnishes in a large mixing bowl.
+Add all of the salad ingredients except the wonton strips and optional garnishes to a large mixing bowl.
+A wide salad bowl gives you enough space to toss without crushing the greens.

-3. Drizzle the dressing over the salad ingredients and toss gently to coat everything evenly.
+Drizzle the dressing over the salad, then toss gently using salad tongs to coat everything evenly while keeping the vegetables crisp.

-4. Garnish with crispy wonton strips, peanuts, chopped cilantro, and black sesame seeds just before serving.
+Top the salad with crispy wonton strips, peanuts, chopped cilantro, and black sesame seeds just before serving so the garnishes stay crunchy.

 • Always toss the salad with the dressing right before serving to keep the vegetables crisp and the wonton strips crunchy.